| | |

 Are rainbow chickens cold hardy?

 I’ve never had a problem in the winter with my hens not laying.
-In fact, my flock has always laid its’ best in the cooler months.
+In fact, optimal egg production for my Dixies were always in the cooler months.
 I will say, though, that the summer of 2020 was particularly hot and their laying significantly slowed down.

 From my small flock of 7 hens, I usually received 4-5 eggs a week.
 In the heat of the 2020 summer with constant heat advisories, I was lucky to get 4 eggs a week.
 This wasn’t the norm, though.

 I live in Eastern Kentucky now and look forward to raising Dixie Rainbows in this cooler climate, eventually.
-I anticipate they’ll do well as they’re large, hardy birds – similar in shape to Barred Rocks or Buff Orpingtons.
+I anticipate they’ll do well as they’re large, hardy birds – similar in shape to Barred Rocks or a Buff Orpington.

 Climate